Last revision: March 11, 2010

 Aside from the harp, the violin is considered to be the most difficult instrument, but really, any instrument which you take seriously, is "hard."

 Having said that, the piano is much easier to learn, initially, than the violin.
 The piano is more expensive to purchase than the violin, however.
-You can get a decent student violin outfit for $180, but it's extremely unlikely you can get a decent piano for $300, and probably more like $500.
+You can get a decent student violin outfit for $300, but it's extremely unlikely you can get a decent piano for $300, and probably more like $500 at minimum.
 Many people start piano studies with a keyboard, mainly because of the cost of an acoustic piano.

 Ultimately, the guitar is the easiest instrument to play, initially, lends itself most easily to self-teaching, and is very reasonably priced.